4 Shocking Hormonal Health Factors That Increase Dementia Risk In Women

 - Being pregnant: Women who have been pregnant at least once are 85% less likely to have dementia than those who have never been pregnant before.

-- Age during birth of first child: Women who gave birth for the first time under the age of 21 are 43% more likely to have dementia than women who gave birth for the first time between the ages of 25 and 26.
+- Age during birth of first child: Women who gave birth for the first time under the age of 21 are 43% more likely to have dementia as women who gave birth for the first time between the ages of 25 and 26.

 Why (& how) does reproductive health impact dementia risk?